By Alyse Bacine

 Intuition vs. Gut Feeling

-The Role of Intuition in Decision-Making
+The Role of Intuition in Decision Making

-Intuition proves particularly valuable when:
+Intuition proves particularly valuable in specific contexts:

-• Established patterns need breaking to create new outcomes
+Breaking established patterns to create new outcomes

-Research shows that experts in fields from firefighting to medicine often make better decisions using intuition rather than strict analysis in time-sensitive situations.<sup>4</sup> This doesn't dismiss the value of analytical thinking but recognizes that different situations benefit from other approaches.
+Research shows that experts in fields from emergency medicine to firefighting often make better decisions using intuition rather than strict analysis when under pressure.⁴ This doesn't diminish the value of analytical thinking but recognizes that different situations benefit from different cognitive approaches.

 Developing Intuitive Abilities

-• Indigenous shamanic practices developed specific protocols for receiving non-ordinary information
+Indigenous shamanic practices developed specific protocols for receiving non-ordinary information

-• Eastern meditative traditions created systematic approaches to quieting the mind for clearer perception
+Eastern meditative traditions created systematic approaches to quieting the mind for clearer perception

-• European mystical traditions incorporated intuitive practices within religious frameworks
+Western mystical traditions incorporated intuitive practices within religious frameworks

-• Modern scientific approaches seek to understand intuition through neurological and psychological research
+Modern scientific approaches seek to understand intuition through neurological and psychological research

 Criticisms and Misconceptions